Comprehensive Gum Disease Treatment Guide

 Bone Grafts

-If gum disease has led to bone loss, bone grafts may be necessary to regenerate lost bone tissue.
+If gum disease has led to bone loss, connective tissue grafts or gingival grafts may be necessary to regenerate lost tissue.

 Preventing Gum Disease